LIPS-scheme/lips/REFERENCE.md

 ```
 (vector-length vec)

-Function return length of the vector.
-If argument is not vector it throw exception.
+Returns length of the vector.
+It errors if the argument is not a vector.
 ```

 ## vector-map
 ```
 (vector-map fn vector1 vector2 ...)

-Function return new vector from applying function fn to each element
+Returns new vector from applying function fn to each element
 of the vectors, similar to map for lists.
 ```